 But comedy club owners and managers are well aware of the comedians who bomb onstage.
 Talent buyers and agents are well aware who can’t cut the mustard as a comedian.

-And audiences also are also well aware of who bombs and who doesn’t as a comedian – and like I said, they usually won’t say a thing to the comedian – but they will certainly tell their friends about the comedians they saw who tanked.
+And audiences also are also well aware of who bombs and who doesn’t as a comedian – and like I said, they usually won’t say a thing to the comedian – but they will most certainly tell their friends about the comedians they saw who tanked.

-Ironically, bombing onstage as a comedian is primarily a self-inflicted affair (for the majority of those who do have comedy talent) that is usually easily overcome with the right actionable information when it comes to developing and delivering a professional stand-up comedy routine that capitalizes on ALL of an individual’s comedy talent right from the start.
+Ironically, bombing onstage as a comedian is primarily a self-inflicted affair (for the majority of those who do have plenty of comedy talent) that is usually easily overcome with the right actionable information when it comes to developing and delivering a professional stand-up comedy routine that capitalizes on ALL of an individual’s comedy talent right from the start.